-The lowest daylight tides at Haystack Rock in 2026 arrive July 13–16: four consecutive mornings below −2.0 ft MLLW, bottoming out at −2.35 ft on Wednesday, July 15 at 8:09 AM, with a daylight window of nearly five hours.
+The last minus-tide mornings at Haystack Rock in 2026 arrive August 11–14: four consecutive dawn lows, bottoming out at −1.77 ft MLLW on Wednesday, August 12 at 7:04 AM, with a walkable window from 5:00 to 9:30 AM.
 We compute these from NOAA's Garibaldi station 9437540, the nearest harmonic station, about 35 minutes south of Cannon Beach — so treat the clock times as close rather than exact, and arrive an hour before the low.

 Haystack Rock is Oregon's most photographed tidepool destination and one of its most protected.
 The intertidal zone around the rock only opens up on a real minus tide, and only a fraction of those land in daylight.
 Here is where the 2026 windows fall, what the station math actually covers, and the rules that apply once your boots hit wet sand.